This may be what most job seekers know.

 Reach out to them via phone call or email.
 Trust me, they don’t bite.

-If you need some headhunters, here’s a list of headhunters in Singapore categorised by industry.
-We’re constantly updating the list so check back often.
+If you need some headhunters, here’s a list of headhunters in Singapore categorised by industry, as well as Singapore’s top recruitment agencies and executive search firms.
+We’re constantly updating these lists so check back often.

 It’s really important to update your individual job portals with all your skills.